Neurosurgery Conferences and Enrichment

 The annual Ibrahimi Lecture is to honor the memory of David Ibrahimi, MD, who completed his neurosurgical residency at University of Maryland in 2012 and practiced with the Department of Neurosurgery before passing in 2017.
 The lecture focuses on his specialty of spine surgery.

 Mock Oral Boards

 Mock oral boards are conducted to prepare residents for the American Board of Neurological Surgery Oral Examination (oral boards), which are taken following residency.

 Stryker-MedStar Neuroanatomy Workshop

 The neuroanatomy workshop is held in collaboration with Johns Hopkins Hospital neurosurgery residency program.
 Faculty lead various dissection workstations which residents can explore throughout the day.

-Residents are encouraged to engage in research starting PGY-1.
 Residents of any year are fully supported to attend conferences for oral presentations.
-Chief residents are supported to attend the AANS and CNS national meetings.

 - Neurointerventional Radiology – Mondays – 7:15 am

 - Epilepsy Surgical – Mondays – 3 to 5 pm